Login Start 15-Day Free Trial

 Churn Rate: Churn rate indicates the percentage of customers who discontinue using a product or service over a specific period.
 It is calculated by dividing the number of customers lost during a period by the total number of customers at the start of that period, then multiplying by 100.
 Lower churn rates are indicative of successful retention strategies.

 Repeat Purchase Rate: This measures the percentage of customers who make more than one purchase within a given timeframe.
-A higher repeat purchase rate signifies strong customer loyalty and satisfaction.
+A higher repeat purchase rate signifies more loyal customers and higher satisfaction.

 Referral